holmesj56/-FANUC-Roboguide-and-Robot-Implementation/README.md

-# 🦾 FANUC Roboguide Digital Workcells -  Project
+# 🦾 FANUC Roboguide Digital Workcells
 This repository documents the creation of three digital robotic workcells designed and simulated in **FANUC Roboguide** for different industrial automation applications: **palletizing, machine tending, and assembly (kitting)**.
 Each cell was developed to meet specific cycle time and safety requirements, with realistic robot and EOAT (End of Arm Tooling) selections, proper I/O integration, animated gripper and part movements, and cell status indicators.
 The video demonstration of the palletizing task is included at the end.

 ---